ChenGiuseppe/PyMM/README.md

 <atom symbol> <x> <y> <z>
 ```

-> NOTE: The program also accept other types of formatting and will check and correct some errors.
+> **NOTE**: The program also accept other types of formatting and will check and correct some common errors.

 * -gu : units used in the QC geometry input file.